MikyPopescu/OOP/README.md

 4. Functii accesor
 5. Operatori
 6. Fisiere (text/binar)
-7. Mecanism TRY-CATCH
+7. Virtualizare
 8. Mostenire (IS A)
 9. Compunere de functii (HAS A)
+10. Mecanism TRY CATCH
-10. Template
+11. Template
-11. STL
+12. STL